-Disability Provisions
+Disability Provisions and Life Skills courses

-Provisions for students with a genuine disability may include large print papers, use of a writer, use of a reader, extension of examination time, rest breaks, use of a personal computer, establishment of a special examination location, separate supervision, permission to take medication etc. Students need to notify the Learning Support Head Teacher of their request for special provisions and provide medical evidence which will then be submitted to NESA for approval, before special provisions can be granted.
+Provisions for students with a genuine disability may include large print papers, use of a writer, use of a reader, extension of examination time, rest breaks, use of a personal computer, establishment of a special examination location, separate supervision, permission to take medication and other adjustments.
+Students need to notify the Learning Support Head Teacher of their request for special provisions and provide medical evidence which will then be submitted to NESA for approval, before special provisions can be granted.
 NESA does not consider lack of familiarity with the English language to be a disability.
-Consequently the use of dictionaries and translators is not allowed.
+Consequently, the use of dictionaries and translators is not allowed.

-Life Skills courses are designed for students who cannot meet the outcomes of mainstream courses.
+Marsden High School offers Life Skills courses for students to attain their HSC.
+There are specific entry requirements for Life Skills courses and you still need to meet the general eligibility and study patterns to earn your HSC.
+Life Skills courses do not count towards the ATAR.
 They use school-based assessment to provide a Profile of Student Achievement for each course.